 One reason closing costs dropped was because of new regulations in 2010.
 These government regulations were meant to shield buyers from being unprepared for their closing costs.
 They require lenders to provide a good faith estimate of closing costs early in the buying process.
 The requirement for transparency has caused the costs to decrease naturally.

 Still, the national average for closing costs is over $3,000, which isn’t pocket change for your average homebuyer.
 So where’s all that money going?
 Here are some of the closing costs you might have to pay, along with average costs, based on the Allstate Home Buyers Closing Cost Worksheet.

 - Mortgage Application Fee: This fee varies from lender to lender but is usually $200-$400.
 You don’t have to pay this fee when you’re shopping around for a mortgage.
 But you’ll probably pay it when your chosen lender is processing your application.
 Sometimes this fee is due ahead of closing.

 - Appraisal Fee: Sometimes the seller will pay this fee.
 But it’s normally the buyer’s responsibility.
 Basically, the fee goes to a professional appraiser who will ensure the bank isn’t lending you more money than a property is worth.
 It’ll cost $100-$400.

-- Building Inspection: If you need to hire a home, pest, or other specialized inspector, you’ll have to pay the fee.
+- Building Inspection: If you need to hire a home, pest, or another specialized inspector, you’ll have to pay the fee.
 Some lenders will require an inspection to make sure the property is in good condition.
-This fee runs $150-$400 on average.
+This fee runs from $150-$400 on average.